- Submitted by Dahlia on 27th Oct 2007

-- Broccoli – 2 cups (separated into florets)
+- Broccoli – 1 whole (2-3 cups when separated into florets)

 - Oil - 1/4 cup ( for frying)

-- Mix thoroughly gram flour, rice flour, red chilly powder, baking soda and salt to make bajji flour.
+- Mix thoroughly gram flour, rice flour, red chili powder, baking soda and salt to make bajji flour.

 - Add water gradually to avoid lumps and make a smooth paste.

 - When the oil is hot enough, dump few broccoli florets in the bajji batter.